rakrisi/event_python/README.md

 ### 🚨 Troubleshooting

 #### **Common Issues:**
+- **ID Card scanning not working**: Ensure good lighting, clear text, and supported image format
+- **OCR extraction failed**: Try different angle or lighting, use manual entry as backup
+- **Tesseract not found**: Verify Tesseract OCR is installed and path is configured correctly
 - **QR Scanner not working**: Ensure camera permissions are granted
 - **Can't find registration**: Use User Panel with exact email address used for registration
 - **Admin login issues**: Verify password is exactly `event@123` (case-sensitive)